pylint-dev/pylint/doc/development_guide/how_tos/custom_checkers.rst

     environment variable or by adding the ``my_plugin.py`` file to the ``pylint/checkers`` directory if running from source.

+    If your pylint config has an init-hook that modifies ``sys.path`` to include the module's parent directory, this will also work, but only if:

+    * the ``init-hook`` and the ``load-plugins`` list are both defined in a pylintrc file.
+    * the ``init-hook`` is passed as a command-line argument and the ``load-plugins`` list is in the pylintrc file

+    This is because pylint loads plugins specified on command line before loading any configuration from other sources.

 Defining a Message
 ------------------